tylerrleee/MonteCarloMarkovChain/README.md

 ## Key Features

-- Bayesian Inference: Applies MCMC sampling to estimate hidden spatial fields based on observed data and prior geological knowledge.
+- Applies MCMC sampling to estimate hidden spatial fields based on observed data and prior geological knowledge.

-- Spatial Modeling: Uses variogram-based modeling to capture the statistical structure of the terrain.
+- Uses variogram-based modeling to capture the statistical structure of the terrain.
 In this study, we are using the **Matern Covariance Function**

-- Scalability: Provides modular, flexible Python scripts and Jupyter notebooks adaptable for **different datasets, scales, and regions**.
+- Provides modular, flexible Python scripts and Jupyter notebooks adaptable for **different datasets, scales, and regions**.

-- Validation: Includes tools to compare mass residual loss against BedMachine baselines.
+- Includes tools to compare mass residual loss against BedMachine baselines.

 ## Methodology